Close

 3. Nature of Employment

-If your occupation involves hazardous duties, such as pilot, firefighter, jobs at extreme heights, or jobs with dangerous materials, your policy premium may be higher.
+If your occupation involves hazardous duties, such as a pilot, a firefighter, jobs at extreme heights, or jobs with dangerous materials, your policy premium may be higher.
 The increased risk of accidental death or work-related illness directly impacts the insurer’s assessment.

 4. Medical Ailments and History